Medically reviewed by Drugs.com. Last updated on May 8, 2021.

 Take this medicine exactly as directed by your doctor.
 Do not take more of it, do not take it more often, and do not take it for a longer time than your doctor ordered.

-This medicine should be taken with food and with the same meal every day.
+Take this medicine with food and with the same meal every day.

 Swallow the extended-release tablet whole.
 Do not break, crush, or chew it.